TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 Kulakevich, T. and Kubik, J. (forthcoming) "Anti-authoritarian learning: an examination of the prospects for democratization in Belarus based on a study of Polish Solidarity." <em>Nationalities Papers.</em>

-Kulakevich, T. and Kazharski, A., Lozka, K. (forthcoming).
-"Belarus-Ukraine Relations."
+Kulakevich, T. and Kazharski, A., Lozka, K. (forthcoming) "Belarus-Ukraine Relations."
 In Umland, A. (ed.) <em>Ukraine in East-Central Europe: Kyiv’s Bilateral Relations and Prospects of Multilateralism in the Region.</em> Ibidem Press.

 Kulakevich, T. and Augsburger, A. 2021. ["Contested Elections, Protest, and Regime Stability: Comparing Belarus and Bolivia."](https://www.tandfonline.com/doi/abs/10.1080/00085006.2021.1991744) <em>Canadian Slavonic Papers,</em> 63(3-4): 316-337.

-Kulakevich, T. (published online 1 June 2021) ["Courting Diaspora for FDI: The Conditional Nature of Diaspora Engagement Policies."](https://onlinelibrary.wiley.com/doi/10.1111/imig.12881?af=R) <em>International Migration.</em>
+Kulakevich, T. (published online 1 June 2021). ["Courting Diaspora for FDI: The Conditional Nature of Diaspora Engagement Policies."](https://onlinelibrary.wiley.com/doi/10.1111/imig.12881?af=R) <em>International Migration.</em>

 Kulakevich, T. 2020. ["National Awakening in Belarus: Elite Ideology to ‘Nation’ Practice."](https://muse.jhu.edu/article/783885/pdf) <em>SAIS Review of International Affairs,</em> 40(2): 97-110.